UCR-CS-179K-Summer-2026/project2/docs/sprint2.md

 **Multiple Conditions**

-As a user, I want to be able to have multiple conditions and get elements that only satisfy all my conditions.
+As a user, I want to be able to have multiple conditions to get elements that only satisfy all my conditions.

 Example:
 `GET name FROM School.students WHERE year > 2 AND grade >= 90`

+### Error Handling

+As a user, I want to know when my queries are structured wrong.

+As a user, I want to know where to fix my queries to get what I want.

 ## Test Cases for Demo